Glycemic-Aware and Architecture-Agnostic Training Framework for Blood Glucose Forecasting in Type 1 Diabetes: Acknowledgment

 \section{Acknowledgment}

-This work was supported in part by the Mayo Clinic and Arizona State University Alliance for Health Care Collaborative Research Seed Grant Program under Award Number ARI-320598.
-Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the funding organization.
+This work was supported in part by the Mayo Clinic and Arizona State University Alliance for Health Care Collaborative Research Seed Grant Program under Award Number ARI-320598, and in part by the National Science Foundation under grant IIS-2402650, and the National Institute of Diabetes and Digestive and Kidney Diseases of the National Institutes of Health under grant T32DK137525.
+Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the funding organizations.